llobato/docs/docs/other/install-gwms-frontend.md

           <schedd DN="/DC=org/DC=doegrids/OU=Services/CN=YOUR_HOST" fullname="schedd_jobs2@YOUR_HOST"/>
         </schedds>

-- %GREEN%Frontend proxy%ENDCOLOR%: The DN of the proxy that the frontend uses to communicate with the other glideinWMS services.
+- %GREEN%Frontend proxy%ENDCOLOR%: The DN of the proxy that the frontend uses to communicate with the other GlideinWMS services.
 Specified in the frontend.xml security element `proxy_DN` attribute:

         :::xml
         <security classad_proxy="/tmp/vo_proxy" proxy_DN="DN of vo_proxy" ....

-- %RED%Each pilot proxy%ENDCOLOR% The DN of __each__ proxy that the frontend forwards to the factory to use with the glideinWMS pilots.
-This allows the !glideinWMs pilot jobs to communicate with the User Collector.
+- %RED%Each pilot proxy%ENDCOLOR% The DN of __each__ proxy that the frontend forwards to the factory to use with the GlideinWMS pilots.
+This allows the !GlideinWMS pilot jobs to communicate with the User Collector.
 Specified in the frontend.xml proxy `absfname` attribute (you need to specify the `DN` of each of those proxies:

         :::xml
         <security ....